stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

 ```

-Initially, I was surprised Node handled this well, b/c I assumed the `await` keyword was helping keep our previous stacktrace intact (which, as we'll see later, can be the case in other scenarios).

-However, in retrospect, the `foo` -> `bar` -> `zaz` -> `handle` functions are all immediately invoked (within the same invocation of the run loop calling `foo`), so the stack "just works" for free.
+Initially, I was surprised Node handled this well, but in retrospect it's for the same reason--when `new Promise` is called, it *immediately* invokes the `handle` function, so again when `new Error` is called, the entire `foo` -> `bar` -> `zaz` -> `handle` chain is naturally on the stack.

 ## Example: allAwaitsTimeout

-Now, to resolve the cheating issue, instead of *immediately* failing (within the `handle` function), we'll wait to reject our promise from a "different context", specifically a `setTimeout` callback, which will emulate "the database response callback coming back":
+Now, instead of *immediately* failing (i.e. synchronously calling `reject` without yielding to the event loop), we'll wait to reject our promise from a "different context", specifically a `setTimeout` callback.

+This is how real I/O calls work: after asking the database to "please do something" (sending the request), our app just stops for a little bit, and waits for the callback to be invoked with the database's response.

 ```ts
 // Emulates a wire call to the database returning an error